-- 2.68 A document is not deemed to be a 'document of an agency' by reason of its being in one of the collections outlined above if a person (including a minister or former minister) other than an agency, placed the document in the care or custody of the relevant institution (s 13(1)). - 2.69 Documents that are in the custody of the National Archives of Australia and are within the open access period are discussed below at [2.71].
+- the document is deemed to be in the possession of the agency that transferred the document (s 13(2)).
+If that agency no longer exists, the document is deemed to be in the possession of the agency with functions to which the document is most closely related.
+A person seeking access to the document can make an FOI request to the relevant agency, which must retrieve the document from the institution to meet the request. - 2.87 A document is not deemed to be a 'document of an agency' by reason of its being in one of the collections outlined above if a person (including a minister or former minister) other than an agency, placed the document in the care or custody of the relevant institution (s 13(1)). - 2.88 Documents that are in the custody of the National Archives of Australia and are within the open access period are discussed below at [2.90].